Getting Connected: Monitor Settings

 Higher quality monitors will not only improve picture quality, clarity, and brightness, but they will allow you to take advantage of higher screen resolutions.
 If you are considering replacing an older monitor, make sure to research your computer first.
 While the latest HD monitors can support 3840 x 2160 pixels, your current video card may not be capable of producing that quality.

 If you are using an older computer, there’s a chance you still have an older CRT monitor.
-These are easy to spot, because they have a deep back that takes up most of your desk.
-If you have a CRT monitor, you will be more limited in the number of pixels you can view, and for higher resolution you will need to consider purchasing a new monitor.
+These are easy to spot since they have a deep back that takes up most of your desk.
+If you have a CRT monitor, you will be more limited in the number of pixels you can view, and for the higher resolution, you will need to consider purchasing a new monitor.
 Fortunately, even the most inexpensive option will provide a dramatic difference in picture quality.

 Changing the Resolution